LeonTing1010/linktag-autofill/README.md

 ### Manual Installation
 1. Download the latest release from GitHub.
-2. Extract files to your vault's `.obsidian/plugins/linktag-autofill/` directory.
+2. Extract the files to your vault's `.obsidian/plugins/linktag-autofill/` directory.
 3. Enable the plugin in Obsidian settings.

 ---